azurepx/blog/docs/Leetcode/167-two-sum-ii-input-array-sorted/index.md

 ![medium](https://img.shields.io/badge/Difficulty-Medium-F5A9B8.svg)<br />
 <!-- ![hard](https://img.shields.io/badge/Difficulty-Hard-FFFFFF.svg)<br /> -->

 Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
-Let these two numbers be numbers[index1] and numbers[index2] where 1 <= index1 < index2 <= numbers.length.
+Let these two numbers be numbers[index1] and numbers[index2] `where 1 <= index1 < index2 <= numbers.length1`.

 Return the indices of the two numbers, index1 and index2, added by one as an integer array [index1, index2] of length 2.